the Blue Ridge was buried 6-10 miles deep at one time, before being exposed by erosion over the last 300 million years

 Source: US Geological Survey, National Map

-East of the Blue Ridge, the geologic formations in the Piedmont have eroded faster than the harder and older igneous bedrock of the Blue Ridge.
+East of the Blue Ridge, the geologic formations in the Western Piedmont terrane also have eroded faster than the harder and older igneous bedrock of the Blue Ridge.
 The result: a ridge with 1,000-3,000 feet of topographic relief, with a valley to the west and a gently sloping plain to the east.

 old Blue Ridge crystalline basement/volcanics thrust over Cambrian/Ordovician carbonates/shale (now exposed in Shenandoah Valley)